 2) Hardware-based problems

-Precautions to take to secure your phone
+Precautions to take to protect your smartphone

 - One should change the password of the phone very often.
 Your password should be strong and not very obvious.
 Using the same pattern or password for a long time can leave an impression on the screen by which a wicked person can open your phone.
 Nowadays biometric identification is more popular than password or code number.
 In this case, the phone opens by the user’s eye or fingerprint, so it’s difficult to trespass your phone.